-- 4 Review and tailor as necessary, the Authorized Command List (ACL) file or member referred to in Task 5, Step 3, above.
+- 4 Review and tailor as necessary, the Authorized Command List (ACL) file or member referred to in Step 3 of "Task 5: Customize the uCMDB Discovery Services Agent" on page 419.
 The default ACL member, SLRACL, is located in DS#1 Control Cards and Configuration Data. - 5 APF authorize uCMDB Discovery library &hlq.SSLRLOAD DS#4.
 Consult MVS Initialization and Tuning Reference (SA22-7592) for assistance. - 6 Tailor the following JCL started task procedures per instructions found at the top of each member, and then copy them to an appropriate JCL PROCcedure library for your site.